 In sharp contrast to the themes of history painting, which were regarded as meaningful, plain landscapes increasingly became the chosen subject of a number of artists in the mid-nineteenth century.
 These Impressionist works are characterized by heavily cropped views, the exact observation of light and weather conditions, and the analytical breakdown of tonal atmospheres into colour values achieved by setting dabs of paint side by side.

 A visit to the International Art Exhibition in Munich in 1869 had affirmed Austrian painters in their ambitions to depict simple motifs from the suburbs or landscapes from the environs of Vienna.
 So it was that Emil Jakob Schindler’s Steamboat Station at Kaisermühlen on the Danube (1871/72) and Camille Pissarro’s Street in Pontoise (1868) were created at almost the same time, and Olga Wisinger-Florian’s Blooming Poppy (1895/1900) was painted somewhat earlier than Claude Monet’s Garden Path at Giverny (1902).

-The spirit infusing the original agenda of the "Moderne Galerie" is now being upheld in the Belvedere by presenting native artists together with artists from abroad: Pierre Auguste Renoir, Edouard Manet, Edgar Degas represent impressionism, while the Still Life with Blue Bottle, Sugar Bowl and Apples by Paul Cézanne and the The Plain at Auvers by Vincent van Gogh already break ground into the modern age.
+In complete accord with the original intention for the Modern Gallery, the Belvedere collection includes works by artists both from home and abroad: Pierre-Auguste Renoir, Edouard Manet, and Edgar Degas represent Impressionism, whereas Still Life with Blue Bottle, Sugar Bowl and Apples (1900–2) by Paul Cézanne and The Plain at Auvers by Vincent van Gogh already usher in the transition to Modernism.

 +43 1 795 57 134